healkeiser/notes/docs/03 🖥️ Softwares/Houdini/USD/Plugins/Integrate Custom Schema.md

 This node is where the magic happens.
 It’s pretty much the same as the [Edit Properties](https://www.sidefx.com/docs/houdini/nodes/lop/editproperties.html) node, with a nice change:

+> [!quote]
-> [!quote] Instead of adding spare parameters to this node, you must direct it to another node from which it reads parameters that correspond to attributes on prims in the scene graph tree.
+> Instead of adding spare parameters to this node, you must direct it to another node from which it reads parameters that correspond to attributes on prims in the scene graph tree.
 When you edit these parameters on the other node, this node authors equivalent changes to the equivalent USD attributes.

 That allows us to add the properties on the HDA itself: they will always be read from it and added accordingly.

-This node is also linked to the **Frame Range Sampling** menu, **Action** menu, and the **Initialize Parameters** menu.
+This node is also linked to the **Frame Range Sampling** menu, **Primitive Path** parm, **Action** menu, and the **Initialize Parameters** menu.
 It’s the one that allows our HDA to behave just like a native node.

 > [!note]
-> You can simply drag and drop the **Edit Properties from Node** node onto the Type Properties of your HDA to automatically promote **all** its parameters onto your HDA, then simply delete the ones you don't need.
+> You can simply drag and drop the **Edit Properties from Node** node onto the **Type Properties** window of your HDA to automatically promote **all** its parameters onto your HDA, then simply delete the ones you don't need.

 ## Create USD Attributes